Emmanuel Olunkwa

-Emmanuel Olunkwa (born 1994, Los Angeles, CA) is a Nigerian-American artist, writer, designer, editor, and filmmaker.
-He currently leads publishing and editorial at 52 Walker, David Zwirner’s Tribeca-based gallery.
+Emmanuel Olunkwa (born 1994) is a Nigerian-American artist, writer, designer, editor, and filmmaker.
+From September 2024 to 2025, Olunkwa led publishing and editorial at 52 Walker, David Zwirner’s Tribeca-based gallery, where he established the gallery’s in-house publishing and editorial role during its period as a permanent brick-and-mortar space.
 From September 2021 to February 2024, he served as the editor of Pin-Up Magazine.
 In 2020, Olunkwa co-founded November Magazine, E&Ko., and served as a founding editor of The Broadcast, a publication by the cultural center Pioneer Works.
 Olunkwa’s work has been published in The New York Times, Artforum, Interview, T Magazine, Architectural Digest, and he is based in New York.

 Early life and education

 Olunkwa was born and raised in Los Angeles, CA, where he developed an early interest in photography during high school.
 His fascination with design was sparked by observing the evolving real estate landscape of his hometown and the elaborate remodels shaping its architectural identity.

 In 2014, Olunkwa moved to New York and later graduated with a B.A. in Liberal Arts from the Eugene Lang College at The New School with a concentration in Race, Art History, and Architectural Spatiality.
 During his final year, he interned at MoMA PS1 as a curatorial intern and later joined Artforum as a fact-checking intern, eventually becoming an editorial assistant, where he assisted the editor-in-chief David Velasco.

-In 2021, he graduated with an M.S. in the Critical, Curatorial, and Conceptual Practices program from Columbia University’s Graduate School of Architecture, Planning, and Preservation.
-His graduate thesis examined the spatial dynamics of “Slave Play,” the Tony-nominated production by Jeremy O. Harris that explores themes of race and sexuality.
+In 2021, he graduated with an M.S. in the Critical, Curatorial, and Conceptual Practices program from Columbia University's Graduate School of Architecture, Planning, and Preservation.
+His graduate thesis examined the spatial dynamics of Slave Play, the Tony-nominated production by Jeremy O. Harris that explores themes of race and sexuality.